irislee/Kelp/README.md

 README

-It's Yelp for kids' activities in Manhattan. http://itsthisforthat.com/
+Kelp: It's Yelp for kids' activities in Manhattan. http://itsthisforthat.com/

 1. Open Terminal on your computer